-A number of factors common to the manufacturing of biologics and drugs could also cause production or quality issues for gene therapies, including raw material or starting material variability in terms of quality, cell line viability, productivity or stability issues, product and process impurities, shortages of any kind, shipping, distribution, storage and supply chain failures, cell culture contamination, equipment malfunctions, operator errors, facility contamination, labor problems, natural disasters, disruption in utility services, terrorist activities, epidemics and pandemics, or acts of god that are beyond our or our contract manufacturer's control.
+A number of factors common to the manufacturing of biologics and drugs could also cause production or quality issues for gene therapies, including raw material or starting material variability in terms of quality, consistency in cell growth, productivity or cell line stability issues, product and process impurities, material shortages of any kind, shipping, distribution, storage and supply chain failures, cell culture contamination, equipment malfunctions, operator errors, facility contamination, labor problems, natural disasters, disruption in utility services, terrorist activities, epidemics and pandemics, or acts of god that are beyond our or our contract manufacturer's control.
 It is often the case that early stage process development is conducted with materials that are not manufactured using cGMP starting materials, techniques or processes and which are not subject to the same level of analysis that would be required for clinical grade material.
 We may encounter difficulties in translating the manufacturing processes used to produce research grade materials to cGMP compliant processes, and any changes in the manufacturing process may affect the safety and efficacy profile of our product candidates.
 In particular, for IC-100 and IC-200 we and our contract manufacturers have developed our own manufacturing processes, which differ from those originally used by our university collaborators, for example, by using different starting materials and analytical methods.
 Our manufactured materials may not match the safety and efficacy profile of those used by the universities.

 Because manufacturing for early stage research is often done under different conditions, using different starting materials and manufacturing systems and done on a smaller scale than what is required for manufacturing for clinical supplies, we may face challenges producing the same product as that produced by the manufacturing processes used by our licensors and other academic collaborators and scaling up the new manufacturing processes as necessary to support supply for clinical trials.
-In order to progress the development of IC-100, IC-200 or any other gene therapy product candidate we may in-license or acquire, we have devoted and will need to continue to devote significant time and financial resources to establishing manufacturing processes that are sufficient for IND-enabling preclinical toxicology studies as well as clinical supplies.
 If we are not able to establish gene therapy manufacturing or related processes in a manner required for further development of our gene therapy product candidates, our development plans may be delayed and our business may be materially harmed.
-In particular, we are completing cGMP manufacturing activities for IC-100 and conducting cGMP manufacturing activities for IC-200.
-If we encounter issues during cGMP manufacturing activities, it may hamper us from filing an IND and initiating a human clinical trial for that product candidate.
+We have devoted and may need to continue to devote significant time and financial resources to establishing manufacturing processes for IC-100 and IC-200 for IND-enabling preclinical toxicology studies and first-in-human clinical trials for both product candidates.
+In particular, although our CDMO produced a cGMP batch for IC-100, which has been successfully released, we may encounter issues with completing manufacturing activities for and releasing the cGMP batch of IC-200 produced by that CDMO, which could hamper us from filing an IND and initiating a human clinical trial for IC-200.